The BREL Guide to Buying a Home

 Step 3 – Choose a Lender

-There are lots of kinds of lenders and mortgages out there.
-It’s a good idea to go to at least three lenders:
+There are many types of lenders and mortgages out there.
+It’s a good idea to talk to at least three lenders:

 - Your own bank.
 They have your bank accounts, credit cards and investments so they should be motivated to give you a good rate.